NaturalIntelligence/fast-xml-parser/.github/ISSUE_TEMPLATE.md

 1. If have some **questions**, please read the README or check `spec` folder for examples. **Stackoverflow** is also a good place to discuss technical questions as you get support from many people there.
 2. If you're reporting a **vulnerability** or a **security bug**, please don't expose it to the public until it is discussed with maintainer.
 It'll be deleted immediately.
 Please contact directly.
 You can find my contact detail in github profile.
+3. Your issue may be ignored if you remove the checklist from this issue without any reason.
 -->

 <!-- If you are raising a **bug** please ensure to fill below checklist; -->